victorcampos-mbciet/cypress-base/README.md

 ![RUNNING](support/running.gif)

 ## Report 📝 :
 > After each execution in `Github Actions` a report is available in [ this branch](https://github.com/victorcampos-mbciet/cypress-base/tree/gh-pages).
-Make the Download and open the `index.html`.
+Make the download and open the `index.html`.

 > In the future the ideia is use `https://pages.github.com/`.